dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 | ... | ... | ... |
 | `AllowByRefLike`        | `0x20` | The generic parameter is allowed to be ByRefLike |

-### III.4
-New sub-section should be added after III.4.33 that describes sequences of IL instructions that can be used on ByRefLike types when using within a generic context.

-#### III.4.X
-The following are IL sequences involving the `box` instruction.
-They are used for ByRefLike types and shall be valid in cases where the result can be computed at run-time and elided safely&mdash;through JIT compilation or interpretation.
-These sequences **must** now be elided when the target type is ByRefLike.
-The conditions where each sequence is elided are described below.

-`box` ; `unbox.any` &ndash; Becomes a NOP, if the box target type is equal to the unboxed target type.

-`box` ; `br_true/false` &ndash; Becomes the constant `true`, if the box target type is non-`Nullable<T>`.

-`box` ; `isinst` ; `unbox.any` &ndash; Becomes a NOP, if the box, `isinst`, and unbox target types are all equal.

-`box` ; `isinst` ; `br_true/false` &ndash; Can become a constant, if the box target type is ByRefLike or the box target type is `Nullable<T>` and target type equalities are computed to be equal.
-This sequence can be interpreted as behaving as if the ByRefLike nature of the input type doesn't exist.

 ## Rules for IL Rewriters

 There are apis such as `System.Runtime.CompilerServices.RuntimeHelpers.CreateSpan<T>(...)` which require that the PE file have a particular structure.
 In particular, that api requires that the associated RVA of a FieldDef which is used to create a span must be naturally aligned over the data type that `CreateSpan` is instantiated over.
 There are 2 major concerns.